vuejs/vue-router/docs/api/README.md

 > New in 3.5.0

-Get the list of all the active route records. **Note only documented properties are considered Public API**, avoid using any other propery e.g. `regex` as it doesn't exist on Vue Router 4.
+Get the list of all the active route records. **Note only documented properties are considered Public API**, avoid using any other property e.g. `regex` as it doesn't exist on Vue Router 4.

 Signature: